First Language English

 But what does it actually mean to evaluate something?

-To evaluate something means to assess it, to justify why you believe it is true.
+To evaluate something means to assess it, to deepen your reasoning.

-In the context of the English language, evaluation means looking at statements, thinking about the ways in which they are justified, and to either accept the statement or reject it based on the evidence and a sound reasoning process, before you write out your thoughts on paper.
+In the context of IGCSE First Language English, evaluation means showing the examiner that you can look at statements more deeply, thinking about the ways in which they are justified, and to either accept the statement or reject it based on the evidence and a sound reasoning process, before you write out your thoughts on paper.

 For many students, however, this is both vague and foreign, because evaluate requires something more than just the ability to read content – it requires the ability to understand ideas, to synthesize them, and to logically reason with them.